loomio/loomio_help/content/guides/consent_process/index.md

 - Make the process easier to learn by making the process visible and accessible to varied learning styles.

+## Consent-based decision making

 Integrative Consent is an evolution upon Sociocracy’s (and Holacracy’s) decision making processes which evolved out of consensus.
 All of these bring great value to the world, but each have some limitations which Integrative Consent transcends.
 The intent with Integrative Consent is to match a clear process with what seems to be working well when humans are engaged in collective decision making so that we can reliably replicate efficient and effective collaborative decision making anywhere and anytime we choose.

 ![Integrative Consent steps: 1.
 Proposal 2.
 Questions and Comments 3.
 Amendment 4.
 Integration (Objections → Validate → Integrate …repeat until no objections remain)](integrative_consent_steps.png)

-# Steps of Integrative Consent
+# Integrative Consent

-## 1. Proposal
+## STEP 1: Proposal

 First is the **proposal**.
+This step is best done in writing so that there is no ambiguity and it’s easier to keep the details of the proposed idea in mind.
 There are two ways this happens:

-- A proposal surfacing within an **open discussion**[ ¹](#glossary) – it's often best if the person who raised it with the group continues as the **proposer**[ ²](#glossary), crafting a proposal out of everyone's input.
+**1.**  A proposal surfacing within an **open discussion**[ ¹](#glossary)

+It's often best if the person who raised it with the group continues as the **proposer**[ ²](#glossary), crafting a proposal out of everyone's input.

-- The proposer has an idea – and puts it in writing to start the process.
+**2.**  The proposer has an idea – and puts it in writing to start the process.

+It’s also a good idea to set someone up as a **facilitator** who can help the proposer do their job efficiently, checking in with them to see if they have enough information to craft and refine their proposal.
 Either way, the proposer gets something in writing as the initial proposal for step one.

-> As facilitators of this process it’s really important to remember that it is not your choice as facilitator which option to take in step one, that choice belongs to the proposer.
-As facilitator it’s your job to help them do that efficiently, by thinking with them and checking back with them to see if they have enough information to craft that proposal.
-Once we have a proposal in writing, however rough, we can move to step two.
+<p style="margin-left:2em;margin-right:2em;margin-top:2em;margin-bottom:2em"><i><b>Facilitators:</b> it is important to remember that it is not your choice which option to take in step one; that choice belongs to the proposer.</i></p>

-## 2. Questions and Comments
+## STEP 2: Questions and Comments

 This round can include clarifying questions, sharing points of information, making any desired responses, including better ideas for the proposal on the table.
 If there are questions, it is the proposer who gets to answer them or delegate them to whoever they would like to answer that question.
 During this step it’s very important for the proposer to be listening carefully and paying close attention to what’s being shared for anything that they would like to change about their proposal, which is the third step.
 If you are facilitating this process synchronously, it’s important to keep this as a *round*[ ³](#glossary) and not open discussion.

-## 3. Amendment
+## STEP 3: Amendment

 Step three, *amend*, is where the proposer makes changes at their discretion to their proposal based on the input they received in step two.
 The proposer doesn’t have to amend anything or respond to everything shared in step two.
 Their job is to change what they feel would be best **on behalf of the whole team**, not just their, or anyone else’s, personal preferences.
 Once we have an amended proposal, then we move into step four, integrate.

-## 4. Integration - objections
+## STEP 4: Integration, objections

 **Integration** is where things get interesting.
 During this phase, all team members are invited to present any objections they have, with objections being defined as what “**might cause harm to the team or organization**”.
 Now, how do we know if it might cause harm?
 This question can sometimes open a can of worms if there is not a clear agreement about what is a valid objection.
 At the very least, we recommend that an objection needs to have a reasoned case that can be made explicit.
 If the ‘why’ of the objection is unclear, it may be impossible to integrate and waste a lot of time.
 Beyond that, there are a number of other basic questions your group could ask of each objection to ensure that they will not just cause the team to go round and round in circles.
 We call these validation criteria.
 Your group will likely want to agree on the criteria that work best for you, but we think you might find these basic ones useful to get started: